IsitaRex/Magic-Forest/README.md

 probabilityDecayRate = 0.9
 maxLayers = 15
 ```

+## Stage 2: Cellular Automata for Smoothing

+The cellular automata algorithm is applied to smooth the dragon and temple clearings and make their shapes more irregular and natural-looking.
+This enhances the variety and realism of the level.

+### Algorithm
+- For each cell in the grid:
+  - Count the number of neighboring cells that are walls (`1`).
+  - Apply the following rules:
+    - If a cell has more than 4 wall neighbors, it becomes a wall (`1`).
+    - If a cell has fewer than 4 wall neighbors, it becomes empty (`0`).
+- This process is repeated for a fixed number of iterations (e.g., 5) to achieve the desired smoothing effect.

+---

+## Stage 3: Connecting Spirals and Clearings

+### Purpose
+- This stage focuses on connecting the spirals and clearings to ensure the level is playable.
+- The goal is to create a network of paths that guide the player through the forest while maintaining the mystical and challenging nature of the environment.

+### Implementation (To Be Written)
+- Details of this stage will be added later as it has not yet been implemented.

 ### Generating Spirals 🌀
 **Spirals** are generated using the **Euler Spiral formula**, starting from the temple clearing and dragon clearings.